kord-network/docs/concepts/identity.md

 ```
 #### Auxiliary

-Auxiliary metadata items MUST be grouped in two subfolders; *key* and *aux*.
+Auxiliary metadata items MUST be placed in subfolder `aux`.

-All items in the *key* folder SHOULD be considered as public keys used by the META Identity for cryptographic signing purposes.

-All items in the *aux* folder SHOULD be considered as external identifiers that have no cryptographic function.

 An Auxiliary metadata item SHOULD be interpreted as key-value pairs: